Khoat/OPE/readme.txt

 Perplexity is a popular measure to see predictiveness and generalization of a topic model.

-In order to compute perplexity of the model, the testing data is needed.
-Each document in testing data is randomly divided into two disjoint part w_obs and w_ho with the ratio 80:20
+In order to compute perplexity of the model, testing data is needed.
+Each document in the testing data is randomly divided into two disjoint part w_obs and w_ho with the ratio 80:20
 They are stored in [test data folder] with corresponding file name is of the form:

+data_test_part_1.txt
-data_test_part_1.txt and data_test_part_2.txt
+data_test_part_2.txt

 ------------------------------------------------------------------------